 - Host plants susceptible to Xylella fastidiosa in the EU (list) (PDF)

-- Areas in France (including Corsica), Italy, Spain and Germany demarcated because of the disease (PDF)
+- Areas in France (including Corsica), Italy and Spain demarcated because of the disease (PDF)

 - Plant passports: application form, and consolidated list of plants susceptible to Xylella fastidiosa which require a plant passport